 Got some free time on your hands?
 Great!
-Early spring is the perfect time to rummage through your (carefully organized?) gear pile and start prepping all the camp goodies for the months of use ahead.
+Anytime is the perfect time to rummage through your (carefully organized?) gear pile and start prepping all the camp goodies for the months of use ahead.

-And nothing may be more crucial to a summer of outdoor fun than your tent.
-Not only does it serve as a bedroom, living room, and dining room in the wild, it also fends off relentless elements like rain, sun, wind, dirt, bugs, and more.
+And nothing may be more crucial to a season of outdoor fun than your tent.
+Not only does it serve as a bedroom, living room, and dining room in the wild, but it also fends off relentless elements like rain, sun, wind, dirt, bugs, and more.

 All those factors take their toll on your camp shelter.
-So though you may not know it, a little TLC is in order.
-And you’ll be happy to know, maintenance — like patching holes or re-waterproofing your rainfly — is easier than you think.
+So, though you may not know it, a little TLC is in order.
+And you’ll be happy to know that maintenance — like patching holes or re-waterproofing your rainfly — is easier than you think.

 Here are some simple at-home tips to give new life to your tent.